 Intercom, Handoff, and Home Theater

-One of the most significant new additions Apple announced with the HomePod mini is a new feature that will allow it to act as an Ultra-Wideband base station to precisely locate U1-equipped devices, like the iPhone and Apple Watch Series 6.
+One of the most significant additions Apple announced with the HomePod mini is its ability to act as an Ultra-Wideband base station.
+This lets it precisely locate U1-equipped devices, like the iPhone and Apple Watch Series 6.

-Apple will provide the speakers with what it describes as a "magical" Handoff experience.
-A HomePod speaker will understand when an iPhone is nearby and provide audio, visual, and haptic feedback, so it feels like two Apple devices are physically connected.
+Apple provides the speakers with what it describes as a "magical" Handoff experience.
+A HomePod speaker understands when an iPhone is nearby and provides audio, visual, and haptic feedback, so it feels like two Apple devices are physically connected.

 Apple said that an upcoming update will deliver 5.1 surround, 7.1 surround, and Dolby Atmos support to HomePods connected to an Apple TV 4K.
 HomePod's directional audio is required for the simulated surround sound feature to work, so those looking to replace their home theater system will have to spring for the full-sized model.
 HomePod and HomePod mini can't be connected to an Apple TV at the same time, though two HomePod mini units can be paired to achieve stereo sound.

-Enrollment into AppleCare+ for HomePod costs $39, which extends the warranty to two years, which also grants a longer customer support window.
+Enrollment into AppleCare+ for HomePod costs $39, which extends the warranty to two years and grants a longer customer support window.
 Out-of-warranty repair costs for AppleCare+ customers cost $39 each, for up to two incidents.